tasmiachow/codepath-capstone/README.md

 CodePath WEB103 Final Project

-Designed and developed by: Krish Patel, Tasmia Chowdhury, and Ryan Lov
+Designed and developed by: Krish A. Patel, Tasmia Chowdhury, and Ryan Lov

 🔗 **Link to deployed app:** TBD